 We would like to ask you to make a contribution towards the cost of your child’s weekly sessions if you are able to.
-We are committed to providing counselling free of charge because we understand that cancer can cause financial difficulties.
-We rely entirely on donations from individuals, community fundraising and support from grant making trusts to offer this service.
+We are committed to providing counselling free of charge because we understand that illness can cause financial difficulties.
+We rely entirely on donations from individuals, community fundraising and support from grant-making trusts to offer this service.
 We receive no NHS funding.
 To make a contribution please talk to your counsellor.

 Do we have to live in Frome?

 No, as long as you are able to bring your child to Frome for weekly sessions we can see you.

 Can I find out more without committing my child to receiving counselling?